 A sum of £20,000 is awarded biennially for the best unpublished collection of poems by a Scottish poet aged 30 or under.
 The runner-up receives £2,500 and other shortlisted poets £1,000.
+Applications for the 2020 award are now closed.
+The next award year is 2022.

-Edwin Morgan was a poet of inventive forms and many voices – a writer of the unexpected.
+James McGonigal, friend of Edwin Morgan and biographer writes: Edwin Morgan was a poet of inventive forms and many voices – a writer of the unexpected.
 Here are two more surprises.
 Firstly, he actually made money from poetry.
 This took much effort and ingenuity, as well as an extraordinary talent.
 Secondly, and far-sightedly, he gave it all away.

 The donation of nearly one million pounds to the Scottish National Party in Morgan’s will made headline news after his death in 2010.
 What rather got lost in the political fuss was his further bequest of an equal amount for Scottish poets of the generations to come.
 The two great commitments of his life, concern for the future of his country and for its poetry, were treated with equal generosity.
 All of this money was earned through his teaching, his many publications and poetry prizes, combined with careful stewardship of stocks and shares inherited from his family, who were Glasgow industrialists.